5 Things Your Competitors Can Teach You about Energy Consumption

 The competitive abilities of companies in this market are more and more influenced by their ability to comply with directives and regulations, as well as general public demand, especially on issues that involve awareness and responsibility to a healthy environment.

-Amir Aloni is an expert in digital manufacturing and production management, and is the founder and CEO of LeaderMES, a smart digital manufacturing platform that allows users to apply digital transformation to their manufacturing environment.
+Amir Aloni is an expert in digital manufacturing and production management and is the former founder and CEO of Matics, a smart digital manufacturing platform that allows users to apply digital transformation to their manufacturing environment.